bosskabouter/volatalk/README.md

 ## Technical Implementation

+VolaTALK describes a way for browsers to communicate directly and privately while not relying on one single service for its critical functionality; sending of data.

 ### Peer-to-Peer

-Once a Peer found another Peer, no other servers are needed for their communication, by using WebRTC sockets between the two parties.
+Once a Peer found another Peer, no other servers are needed for their communication during the existence of their WebRTC session.

-In order to find each other, peers register on a single PeerJS (https://peerjs.com/) signalling server, like the one they offer https://0.peerjs.com/.
+In order to find each other and establish these sessions, peers register on a Signalling server.
+PeerJS (https://peerjs.com/) is a reference signalling server and can be installed anywhere.
+They also offer the default instance https://0.peerjs.com/.

-The default Signalling server used is available on https://peer.pm:999.
+The default Signalling server used in VolaTALK client is available on https://peer.pm:999.
 Currently the client does not allow the user to choose between available signalling servers.
 See VolaTALK Server for more information.

 #### Peer ID